 Insolvency risk: As shareholders’ claims are generally the last ones fulfilled in case of insolvency, shares are considered a high-risk investment.

-Interest rates: Prices of shares might be substantially affected by changing interest rates.
+Risk of changes in interest rate: The price of shares might be substantially affected by changing interest rates.

 Bonds are, inter alia, subject to the following risks: